fluentmigrator/documentation/articles/extensions/postgres-extensions.md

     .Buffering(GistBuffering.Auto)
 ```

-Note: This feature was implement on Postgres 11, with you want to use it is necessary use Postgres10_0.
+Note: This feature was implement on Postgres 11, if you want to use it is necessary use Postgres10_0.

 ### GIN